National Weather Service United States Department of Commerce

 Click a location below for detailed forecast.

-Isolated evening showers and thunderstorms early, becoming partly cloudy.
-Lows in the lower to mid 70s.
+A slight chance of an evening shower or thunderstorm, becoming partly cloudy.
+Lows in the 70s.

 Text Product Selector